 *About our descriptions

-The nature, experience, and impact of anxiety disorders among teenagers and young adults can have some unique features, from the way the individual experiences symptoms to the influence anxiety has on the individual’s family to the everchanging cultural experience of the individual.
+The nature, experience, and impact of anxiety disorders among teenagers and young adults can have some unique features, from the way the individual experiences symptoms to the influence anxiety has on the individual’s family to the ever-changing cultural experience of the individual.
 For this reason, these descriptions and definitions value and incorporate the findings from multiple sources.
-We continually refine these descriptions to ensure they accurately reflect the experience of young people struggling with anxiety.
+We continually refine these descriptions to ensure they accurately reflect the experience of anxiety in teens.